vbsw/glut/README.md

 # glut

 ## Abstract
-This is freeglut binding for the programming language Go.
+This is glut binding for the programming language Go.
 It works on linux.

+If you want to use the functions of freeglut download <github.com/vitalibaumtrok/freeglut>.

 ## Installation